-A copy of the POD (specific to each release) can be found on the Harmony Living website.
+A copy of the POD can be found on the Harmony website.

 Compliance with Design Guidelines

 The required plans for your home must be submitted to covenants@avid.com.au for assessment against the Design Guidelines.
 AVID will respond to your email within 10 business days.
 If plan amendments are required, the 10 business days will restart from the revised submission date.